TV-Rename/tvrename/technical.md

 **TVRenameSettings.xml.0 - TVRenameSettings.xml.9** - backup copies of TV RenameSettings.xml (FIFO).

 ## Log Files
-Logging was added in version 2.3, the main logfile (TVRename.log) can be found in: -
+Logging was added in version 2.3.
+The main logfile (TVRename.log) can be found in: -
 > \\Documents and Settings\\\<username\>\\AppData\\Roaming\\TVRename\\log\\

 or